 Computing, Engineering and the Built Environment

-To request any of the following titles, please contact Jeff Chilton with an email confirming your institution, year group and size plus up to 3 suggested dates for your session
+To request any of the following titles, please contact Amy Prentice with an email confirming your institution, year group and size plus up to 3 suggested dates for your session

 We often assume that these technological advancement are delivered solely by innovators in research labs.
 In fact, several of the most pioneering ideas came from those with little experience of science/technology.
 This session explores recent advancements, like smart glass, demonstrating that future technologies may be closer to science-fiction than people think!